MyKo101/Thesis/thesis.knit.md

 Not Weighting = Bad.

+**limitation**: Maybe the "True" $\theta$ for the under and over predictions were wrong and that would explain the low Coverage.

 <!--chapter:end:04-IPCW_logistic.Rmd-->

 # Prediction Model Performance Metrics for the Validation of Multi-State Clinical Prediction Models {#chap-performance-metrics}
 *MA Barrowman, GP Martin, N Peek, M Lambie, M Sperrin*
-\chaptermark{Performance Measures}
+\chaptermark{Development and Validation of MSCPM}
-Last updated: 21 Apr
+Last updated: 23 Apr